Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Best Potency Conduits for Havoc Demon Hunter

 Your pick here will depend on situation.
-Growing Inferno will win out in any situation where there are extra targets, however for pure single-target Relentless Onslaught is unmatched.
-Until you have access to two Potency slots, this will be relatively interchangeable.
+Growing Inferno will win out as your first pick for Potency slots, and in pure single-target Relentless Onslaught is a solid second pick if you have the second slot available.

 Best Endurance Conduits for Havoc Demon Hunter

-Endurance boosts your survivability, and Havoc has two great picks here.
+Endurance Conduits boost your survivability, and Havoc has two great picks here.

 Fel Defender provides a flat cooldown reduction to Blur which, given that it is already a frequently available damage reduction tool with a high uptime makes it even easier to use it as a tool whenever you feel in danger.
 Great all-round pick.